After 3 decades of influencing UP politics, BSP relegated to margins | Politics

 After 3 decades of influencing UP politics, BSP relegated to margins

-BSP won 10 seats in Lok Sabha while SP won five.Apparently, Mayawati took a hasty step of breaking the alliance and continuing it till the present assembly polls, observers said.They felt that the BSP grass-roots cadre was in favour of continuing the alliance to take on the BJP.The BSPs latest performance is being seen in contrast with its 2007 show in assembly polls when Mayawati was credited with her formula of social engineering to attract Brahmins to a party which had a massive Dalit base.
+The Mayawati-led party won 10 seats in the Lok Sabha, while the SP won five.Apparently, Mayawati took a hasty step of breaking the alliance and not continuing with it till the 2022 Assembly polls, the observers said.They felt that the BSP cadre at the grassroots level was in favour of continuing with the alliance to take on the BJP.The BSPs latest performance is being seen in contrast with its 2007 show in the Uttar Pradesh Assembly polls when Mayawati was credited with her formula of social engineering to attract Brahmins to her party that had a massive Dalit base.

 - Country: